joyobo/AWSLambda_Packages/README.md

 # AWSLambda_Packages
+Under the folder Compatible Packages, you can just download these packages that are already compatible to AWS Lambda runtime.

 A repository explaining how to make Python Libraries into AWS Lambda compatible packages as a Layer.

 ## Using Linux Environment